 Add up One Time Expenses

-The first thing you should do is to compute family’s one time expenses.
-These expenses can be in the form of outstanding debts, mortgages, personal loans, education loans, home loans, credit card payments which can be paid in lump sum.
+The first thing you should do is to compute the family’s one time expenses.
+These expenses can be in the form of outstanding debts, mortgages, personal loans, education loans, home loans, credit card payments which can be paid in a lump sum.

 Addition of all the Assets

-The next thing you should calculate is total value of your assets.
+The next thing you should calculate is the total value of your assets.
 Add only those assets which your family is willing to offset with the lump sum amount of liabilities.
-These assets can be listed as stocks, mutual funds, fixed deposits, provident funds, automobile, property like land, house etc, gold and silver bars, high-end valued jewelry and so on.
+These assets can be listed as stocks, mutual funds, fixed deposits, provident funds, automobile, property like land, house, etc, gold and silver bars, high-end valued jewelry and so on.

 Deduct Liabilities from Assets

-When you deduct liabilities from assets, you get net assets available for family to fix up unexpected financial constraints such as funeral cost, accumulated rent charges for something or any other unexpected requirement.
+When you deduct liabilities from assets, you get net assets available for the family to fix up unexpected financial constraints such as funeral cost, accumulated rent charges for something or any other unexpected requirement.

 Or, Deduct Assets from Liabilities